newdigate/newdigate.github.io/introduction.md

 As I am a musician, my approach is to build audio and midi devices.
 ## Teensy
-I started tinkering with teensy microcontroller boards for about 2 years ago.
+I started tinkering with teensy microcontroller boards about 2 years ago.
 It has been a great learning journey.
 I have found the teensy devices to be perfect for my needs.
 I love digital signal processing and analysis, digital displays, audio codecs.

 # Philosophy
 ## Ubuntu